rafaelmaeuer/Asus-P8P67Pro-Hackintosh/readme.md

 #### 2. Create OS X USB-Drive

 To create a working macOS Mojave installer boot drive, you will need the following:
-- A free USB flash drive (minimum 8GB)
+- An empty USB flash drive (minimum 8GB)
 - A device already running OS X with access to the App Store

 ##### a) Download OS X Installer